Bead Glossary A to J

 ACRYLIC

-A man-made resin used to make moulded plastic beads or applied to beads to give them colour or lustre.
-Due to improvements in technology acrylic beads they are an economical option to glass and crystal being durable and extremely light.
-Click to view a selection of our Acrylic Beads
+A man made resin or thermoplastic used to make moulded plastic beads or applied to the surface of beads to give them colour or Lustre.
+Due to improvements in technology acrylic beads are an economical alternative to glass and crystal, being durable and light.
+Click to view a selection of our Acrylic Beads.

 Above are some examples of typical acrylic beads including faceted, starflake, pony and star.